How to Recreate Reddit with Dgraph and Vue.js

 Open up the Ratel UI (http://localhost:8000/?latest), navigate to Console > Query and run the following query.
 We’re explicitly filtering out the, well, explicit content from the query below to ensure this is safe for work, but feel free to remove those filters throughout the tutorial if you want to ensure everything is as accurate as possible.

-{ data(func: has(author), first: 10) @filter(eq(over_18, false)) { uid expand(_all_) { uid expand(_all_) } } }
+{ data(func: has(author), first: 10) @filter(eq(over_18, false)) { uid expand(_all_) { uid expand(_all_) } } }You should see a list of the first

-submissions that contain anauthor
+10submissions that contain anauthorpredicate.

 {